kjs29/nback/README.md

 # Download the game

-## Clone the repo from Github (Windows, MacOS)
+## Clone the repo from Github (MacOS or Windows)

-Copy & Paste the following code below in your terminal - The game will be downloaded in the folder called in `~/Desktop/pygame_nback`
+Copy & Paste the following code below in your terminal - The game will be downloaded in the folder named `~/Desktop/pygame_nback`

 <em>MacOS or Linux</em>